 Social networks are not only a great tool for motivation.
 They can be used to track your diet (it is imperative to have a good diet alongside trying to get fit).
 A new study from the University of Washington has shown how using Instagram can be used to track food intake and ultimately help to improve it.
 Creating this photo diary helps users to stay honest and provide tangible evidence to what they eat.
 It also provides a social pressure to keep up with their diet and meet their health goals!

 If you haven’t had a chance to get hold of a certain revolutionary personal body scanner, tracking changes can be difficult and unreliable.
 Through the use of Instagram and Facebook, if you post regular updates of your figure over-time, you will be able to see changes more clearly than two pictures spread far apart.
 The use of memories on Facebook and Timehop can also be used as a reminder of how you used to look, which can be a great source of motivation!

 A recent study by Professor Damon Centola highlighted how social media can create a social competition within friend groups encouraging them to increase fitness.
 A way to facilitate this competition is through Snapchatting your friends, specifically ‘Snapstreaks’.
 These quantify the consecutive days you have chatted with someone when applied to a workout these could encourage both friends to work-out!
 The inherent competition to keep the ‘Snapstreak’ going will lead both friends to achieve their goals.

 5. Follow fitness bloggers for motivation and tips!

 To conclude, these five ways are free, easily accessible ways to help you meet your fitness goals.
-However, the effectiveness is also dependant on you, if you respond strongly to social pressures these tips are more likely to work for you.
-A more reliable method of reaching your targets, would be to invest in a cutting edge personal body scanner such as Shapescales, utilizing social networks alongside.
+However, the effectiveness is also dependent on you.
+If you respond strongly to social pressures these tips are more likely to work for you.
+A more reliable method of reaching your targets would be to invest in a cutting-edge personal body scanner such as ShapeScale, utilizing social networks alongside.

 Written by Sam Robson